The Bookings

 Nametaking Ceremony

-“May I have your name?” is a common question in fae lore, where the question is taken literally and the fae then owns the answering person’s name.
-In this twist, our Queens offer a ceremony where participants offer their names for the Summer’s Fox to steal and bury.
+“May I have your name?” is a common phrase in fae lore, where the question is taken literally and the fairy then owns the answering person’s name.
+In this twist, the Queens offer a ceremony where participants offer their names for the Summer’s Fox to steal and bury.
 After, they can be hallowed by the Winter’s Doe with a new name.
 For some, this is fun for an evening of transformative play—for others, this can be a cathartic relinquishing of a dead name.
 On request, the Queens can also provide printed forms for participants to begin their own legal name change process in NY.